cwchentw/objcgic/README.md

 The version of [cgic](https://github.com/boutell/cgic) snapshot in this repo is `2.08`.

 Originally, cgic append two lines of newline to the header of a HTTP response.
 We may use multiple header informations in a response; therefore, we write our own `+status:message:` and `+contentType:` of `OCGIHeader` class.
 Now, the two messages only render one line of newline to standard output.

+For better compatibility between libobjc and GNUstep, we use the libobjc of GCC on non-Apple platforms.

 ## Copyright